frandai/fidbac/README.md

 Feel free to ask in: frandai [at] correo.ugr.es.

-This project is part of the Capstone Project of Francisco Serrano Carmona, student of the Master in Computer Engineering of Universidad de Granada (UGR).
+This project is part of the capstone Project of Francisco Serrano Carmona, student of the Master in Computer Engineering of Universidad de Granada (UGR).

 ## System tested using:
 * Glassfish 4.1